 1. Sprinkle the beef with the salt and pepper.

-2. Heat the olive oil in a large, heavy-based skillet on medium-high heat.
-Cook the beef in two batches for 3-5 minutes, turning with tongs (taking care not to overcrowd the pan) until it is browned all over.
+2. Heat the olive oil in a large, heavy-based frying pan over medium–high heat.
+Cook the beef in two batches for 3–5 minutes, turning with tongs (taking care not to overcrowd the pan) until it is browned all over.
 Set aside on a large plate.

-3. Use 1/4 cup of water to deglaze the pan if necessary, using your wooden spoon to scrape up any sticky bits.
-Add the onion and garlic and cook, stirring for 3-5 minutes until softened.
+3. Use ¼ cup (60 ml) of water to deglaze the pan if necessary, using your wooden spoon to scrape up any sticky bits on the bottom.
+Add the onion and garlic and cook, stirring, for 3–5 minutes until softened.

-4. Stir through the tomato paste and return the beef and all the pooled juices on the plate back into the pan.
+4. Stir through the tomato paste and return the beef, along with all the pooled juices on the plate, back into the pan.

 5. Stir in the flour until it’s dissolved before adding the red wine.
 Stir for 1–2 minutes until it has evaporated by half.